strangeprogrammer/CodeTutorials/README.md

 git clone https://github.com/strangeprogrammer/CodeTutorials ./CodeTutorials/
 ```

+Finally, decide whether you would like this installation to be for development only, or development of the deployment version (development deployment) (deployment may also be called production).
+Currently, the deployment only mode is unavailable, though the development deployment mode can still be made deployment-ready by creating a fake developer to act as the project's owner.

 #### INFORMATION ON APACHE AND DEPLOYMENT MODE
 ---

-NOTE: The information within this section is specific to projects that use either the development deployment or deployment mode.
+NOTE: The information within this section is specific to projects that use either the development deployment or deployment only mode.

-If you will not be installing the project at **/var/www/html/CodeTutorials/** or if you will not be using the path **/var/www/html/static/** for static files then you must read some notes at the beginning of **CodeTutorials/wsgi/wsgi_codetutorials.conf** about proper paths for this project (and if the latter point is the case, you will also need to edit **install.sh** slightly).

-Some values in the file **CodeTutorials/djangobox/src/CodeTutorials/settings.py** must be changed as well.
+Some values in the file **CodeTutorials/djangobox/src/CodeTutorials/settings.py** must be changed.
 You will need to change:

 - **DEBUG** to **False**
 - **ALLOWED_HOSTS** to include the hostnames that you will be serving from

+If you have decided not to install the project at the default location of **/var/www/html/CodeTutorials/** or if you will not be using the default path **/var/www/html/static/** for static files then you must read some notes at the beginning of **CodeTutorials/mods-enabled/wsgi.conf** about proper paths for this project (and if the latter point is the case, you will also need to edit the symlinking step of **install.sh** slightly).

 #### INSTALLATION
 ---